 A culture of opulence, gold here is in the peacock tail shaped by the light seeping in the hole of Sheikh Lotfollah mosque dome at sunrise in Isfahan.

 Shades of the desert that covers a great part of Iran’s soil.
-In cities like Yazd and Kashan, the desert is an important element of the culture and is evoked in many aspects of the daily life such as the local architecture with the famous badgirs, or windcatchers.
+In cities like Yazd and Kashan, the desert is an important element of the culture and is evoked in many aspects of daily life such as the local architecture with the famous badgirs, or windcatchers.

 Kaleidoscopic like Persian carpets, central of the culture of Iran